grafana/writers-toolkit/docs/sources/writing-guide/reuse-shared-content.md

 1. In the sharing project, create a file for the shared content in the `docs/sources/shared/` directory.

-   The file should be named to reflect its contents.
+   Name the file to reflect its contents.

    The file can be in a subdirectory, but that subdirectory must be in the `docs/sources/shared/` directory.
    The `docs/shared` shortcode cannot lookup files outside of this directory.